-Most of us get our braces on during junior high.
+Most of us get our braces during junior high.
 We are about 12 years old when that last baby tooth falls out and the orthodontist tells us it is finally time.
 Since most orthodontic treatment lasts about two years, our braces come off right around the time we start high school.
 Then it happens!
 Our wisdom teeth come in when we are juniors or seniors and they screw everything up… or do they?
 What is the relationship between the wisdom teeth and the teeth getting crooked after braces?

 In other studies, the amount of change that occurs in the alignment of teeth after braces in kids with and without wisdom teeth was compared.
 Some still had wisdom teeth, some had them removed, and some never had them.
 The results were exactly the same.
-There was no difference suggesting that wisdom teeth were NOT the key factor in relapse.
+There was no difference suggesting that wisdom teeth are NOT the key factor in relapse.

 So if it isn’t the wisdom teeth, then why do the teeth start getting crooked around 17, 18, or 19 years of age?
 Orthodontists believe that there are several factors that come into play.
 First, as the teeth begin to wear the bite deepens in front (the teeth overlap more).
 This allows the back surface of the upper teeth to press down on the fronts of the lowers pushing them towards the tongue.
 This deepening of the bite also causes extra wear on the lower front teeth in some patients.
-The second factor is what orthodontists call late residual growth.
-In common terms, there is a slight amount of lower jaw growth that happens in the late teens or early 20’s that forces the teeth slightly forward and upward into the backs of the upper teeth.
+The second factor is what orthodontists call residual growth.
+In common terms, there is a slight amount of lower jaw growth that happens in the late teens or early 20’s that forces the lower teeth slightly forward and upward into the backs of the upper teeth.
 The result is added pressure that crowds previously straight teeth.

-NOTE: The author, Dr. Greg Jorgensen, is a board-certified orthodontist who is in the private practice of orthodontics in Rio Rancho, New Mexico (a suburb on the westside of Albuquerque).
+NOTE: The author, Dr. Greg Jorgensen, is a board-certified orthodontist who is in the private practice of orthodontics in Rio Rancho, New Mexico (a suburb on the Westside of Albuquerque).
 He was trained at BYU, Washington University in St. Louis, and the University of Iowa in the United States.
-Dr. Jorgensen’s 25 years of specialty practice and 10,000 finished cases qualify him an expert in two-phase treatment, extraction and non-extraction therapy, functional orthodontics, clear aligners (Invisalign), and multiple bracket systems (including conventional braces, Damon and other self-ligating brackets, Suresmile, and lingual braces).
-This blog for informational purposes only and is designed to help consumers understand currently accepted orthodontic concepts.
+Dr. Jorgensen’s 25 years of specialty practice and nearly 10,000 finished cases qualify him an expert in two-phase treatment, extraction and non-extraction therapy, functional orthodontics, clear aligners (Invisalign), and multiple bracket systems (including conventional braces, Damon and other self-ligating brackets, Suresmile, and lingual braces).
+This blog is for informational purposes only and is designed to help consumers understand currently accepted orthodontic concepts.
 It is not a venue for debating alternative treatment theories.
 Dr. Jorgensen is licensed to diagnose and treat patients only in the state of New Mexico.
 He cannot diagnose cases described in comments nor can he select treatment plans for readers.
-Because he has over 25,000 readers each month, it is impossible for him respond to all questions.
+Please understand that because he has tens of thousands of readers each month, IT IS IMPOSSIBLE FOR HIM TO RESPOND TO EVERY QUESTION.
 Please read all of the comments associated with each article as most of the questions he receives each week have been asked and answered previously.
 The opinions expressed here are protected by copyright laws and can only be used with written permission from the author.